Sprint as a starting point for discovery.

 Do we understand the behaviours and interactions between buyers & dealers?

-That statement and those challenges can still be looked at, as the product design team’s north star at Motoinsight.
+That statement and those challenges are still looked at, as the product design team’s north star at Motoinsight.
 Even after the sprint week had concluded, this shared mission is what our team strives for.

 Sprint week allowed us to dig into the car buying journey and all of the actors involved.
-Getting that high level view gave our team the understanding they would need to solve the most critical problems for the business.
+Getting that high level view gave our team the understanding they would need to solve some critical problems for the business.

-Beyond the prototype that was produced from sprint week, the process had longer lasting effects on the team.
+Beyond the prototypes that were produced from sprint week, the process had longer lasting effects on the team.

-We have a better understanding on how to implement sprint excercises into our delivery process.
-We now know; when it’s appropriate to use these workshops and how often we should do.
+We have a better understanding on how to implement sprint excercises into our delivery process to help drive discovery.
+We now know; when it’s appropriate to use these workshops and how often we should do them.

-We have a better grasp of the car buying problem and all of the smaller touchpoints involved, and we understand all of the humans involved during that process.
+Most importantly we have a stronger grasp of the car buying process and we understand all of the humans that are a part of that complicated journey.